la2050/archive/_projects/2015/tmpst-action-parks-provide-creative-movement-to-la-through-play-and-fitness.md

   obstacles.
 Find your path and take action!
 project_image: 'https://img.youtube.com/vi/k-SpD948tJc/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/k-SpD948tJc'
-'In one to three sentences, please describe your proposal.': >- TMPST Action Parks are uniquely designed to bring creative movement to communities everywhere through play, fitness, and overcoming obstacles.
-Our Action Parks are perfect for freerunning, great for calisthenics, crossfit, and fun for anyone who’s excited to face the challenge of overcoming obstacles.
-Find your path and take action!
 Where will you be working?:
   - San Fernando Valley
   - South LA